 A novel about family, adventure, and the art of the con from acclaimed crime writer Richard Lange.

 Rowan Petty is a conman down on his luck.
 Tinafey is a hooker who's tired of the streets.
-Their paths cross one snowy night in Reno, and they hit it off.
+Their paths cross one snowy night in Reno, and sparks fly.

 There are books - like Cormac McCarthy's No Country for Old Men and Nic Pizzolatto's Galveston - that open with a trigger snap of trouble and blast forward with the propulsive force of a bullet and never stop moving...ANGEL BABY puts Lange in a new category: crime boss - Esquire